siriinthira/eSportsApp/README.md

 Esports is currently an industry with high-demand interest.
 In addition, Thailand is ranked number one in the ASEAN association, with the highest number of e-sports players earning more than 736,352,045.70 baht.
 There are at least 197 million people in the esports industry around the world.
 Therefore, making applications that help promote competition or create a community that meets the needs of consumers to achieve the set objectives by using interesting processes yet simple, convenient to use, and safe.
 This app is a community for people in the e-sport industry by exploring and collecting behaviors to be analyzed and designed to create.
 Applications according to the interests of the e-sport community.
 In this research, Flutter, a Cross - Platform Framework used in Native Mobile Application development, is a tool to design UX/UI customizations to aid mobile application development to meet users' requirements.
 The design proposes the application to help develop communities and e-sport tournaments that help to reach the community easier and follow news on time.

+# How It Works:

+# 1. Sign In / Register
+New Users: Create an account with email or social login.

+Existing Users: Sign in to access the app.

+2. Navigate to Home Page
+After login, land on the Home Page where main features are listed in menu format.

+3. Menu Options (with Short Explanations)
+📰 News (eSports Games & Events)
+Get latest updates, articles, and announcements about esports tournaments and news.

+🎮 Games Category & Info
+Browse esports games by genre (FPS, MOBA, etc.).

+View game details, gameplay style, platforms, and top teams.

+🤝 Sponsor Contact
+Connect with brands or companies sponsoring esports events or players.

+Possibly includes inquiry forms or contact details.

+🧑‍💼 Pro Player Contact
+View or contact professional esports players.

+Might include bios, game specialties, and social links.

+💬 (My) Blog Chat
+Share your thoughts, match reviews, or esports opinions.

+Interact through comments or likes on blogs.

+👥 Create New Chat Group
+Start a new group chat with friends or fans.

+Choose topics like game strategy, tournaments, or team discussions.

 ---------------------------------------------------------------------------
 # UX UI Design